trow-land/Library-Management-System/README.md

 Follow the on-screen prompts to perform the desired actions.

-## Contributing

-We welcome contributions to this project.
-Please feel free to fork the repository and submit pull requests, or create issues for any bugs you find.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.